Iona Abbey Capital Appeal news

 When: Saturday 13 October (afternoon) till Friday 19 October 2018 (after breakfast)

-For more information contact Jan and Desirée (see Members Book)
+For more information contact Jan Maasen and Desirée van der Hijden (see Members Book).

 From the International Women’s Day website:

 With the World Economic Forum’s 2017 Global Gender Gap Report findings telling us that gender parity is over 200 years away – there has never been a more important time to keep motivated and #PressforProgress.
 And with global activism for women’s equality fuelled by movements like #MeToo, #TimesUp and more – there is a strong global momentum striving for gender parity.